mabittar/Portfolio/README.md

 ## Contents

+- ### Model Deploy
+  * [RealState in Sao Paulo](https://github.com/mabittar/imovsp): All steps to deployment of an API of Machine Learning model to predict values for Sao Paulo RealState.

 - ### Deep Learning
    * [Traffic Sign Recognition](https://github.com/mabittar/Portfolio/blob/master/Reconhecendo_Sinais_Tr%C3%A2nsito.ipynb): Using Convolutinal Network recognize traffic signs.
 The model obtained 95% accuracy during training and above 80% in the test.
 I also used a random sign directly from the web to check if the model would correctly identify it.